9 Accessory Trends Taking Your Summer Wardrobe To The Next Level

 Aviator sunglasses

 Maybe it was Top Gun: Maverick, maybe it was Daisy Jones & The Six; either way, we've been reminded why aviator glasses are such a staple.
-We reckon it's because they suit almost every face shape.
+Added bonus: they suit almost every face shape.

 Basket bags

-Even if the closest thing you'll see to the sea this year is a paddling pool in your back garden (or a washing up bowl on your balcony), a basket bag will bring that summer holiday vibe without the need to venture out.
+Even if the closest thing you'll see to the sea this year is a paddling pool in your backyard (or a bowl on your balcony), a basket bag will bring that summer holiday vibe without the need to venture out.
 A perfect picnic basket or office-ready tote, this simple style will have you thinking it's summer no matter the weather.

 Printed scarves